 3. For the Eagle-Eyed Bird Watcher: Cohoes Falls & Thacher Park

-In the Wintertime, Cohoes Falls is a wonderful spot to view the national bird.
+In the wintertime, Cohoes Falls is a wonderful spot to view the national bird.
 There have been reports of more than 20 Bald Eagles spotted at the Falls at one time.
 Cohoes Falls is also New York State’s second largest waterfall, making it a unique Albany County nature gem for every season.
 Visit Cohoes Overlook Park year-round or check out Falls View Park from May to October.

 Pine Hollow Arboretum